 It helps that Beel doesn't seem to be inclined to ending the world.
 He's content to follow Oga around and act like a normal infant.
 Then again, he is an infant.

 Rin from Blue Exorcist: He only learns his true parentage after Satan himself comes to claim him, killing the exorcist who was his foster-father – a priest and member of the local Church Militant – in the process.
 Determined to avenge his father, Rin vows to become an exorcist himself.
 Naturally he can't tell anyone at the exorcist academy about this, least of all his classmates (at least one of whom has devoted himself to killing Satan).
 Of course this gets out; but after some angst, his friends prove to be True Companions and it looks like he'll stay on the side of good.
-Unless the Vatican catches the Idiot Ball at some point...which, to be honest, isn't that improbably...
-His "headmaster", Mephisto, who is also is second eldest half-brother, also qualifies as he likes humans and so wishes for them to continue onwards.
-Mostly because they are entertaining in his opinion
+Unless the Vatican catches the Idiot Ball at some point...which, to be honest, isn't that improbable...
+His "headmaster", Mephisto, who is also his second eldest half-brother Samael, also qualifies, as he likes humans and so wishes for them to continue onwards.
+Mostly because they are entertaining in his opinion.

 Ah!
 My Goddess's Goddess First Class Urd, Celestial SysAdmin and self-styled Goddess of Love, is understandably estranged from her mother Hild (the "CEO of Niflheim, Inc.", aka the ruler of Hell) at least in part out of fear that love for her would tip the balance in her soul.

 The nature of the market-share war, as well as Urd's own priorities, might mean that she's thinking more of her love of her sisters than being a harbinger of doom.
 Even her childhood friend Mara (a full-blooded demon) laments that they're no longer able to actually be friends.